-To make screwing in the eye bolt easier we drilled a small starter hole at each site first.
+To make screwing in the eye bolt easier, we drilled a small starter hole at each site first.

 Step #4 Attach the leads to the eye bolts

 Remember when tethered or tie feeding your goats is to be aware of your spacing in both your height and distance.
 You do not want any tension on your leads that will in any way frighten your goats.
 Once you lose your goat’s trust it will be tricky getting it back.

 Hubs being the perfectionist that he is, insisted that all eye bolts face the same way so we needed to use a crowbar to do it.
 Let’s say I am the practical farmer, and he is the pretty farmer.
 I just want things to work, whereas he wants things to work and look good too.

-After your first dairy goat is settled you can place the next feed bowl in place and go get your second goat.
+After your first dairy goat is settled, you can place the next feed bowl in place and go get your second goat.
 Notice I did not put all the feed bowls out at once.
 This will keep your goats from getting confused and distracted.
 Continue retrieving goats and setting them in the correct spot until all of your goats are eating.

 Step #6 Put everyone back

 Keep leading, keep working, and keep encouraging.
-Before you know it they will walk themselves right on over to their feed bowl with no issues.
+Before you know it, they will walk themselves right on over to their feed bowl with no issues.

 I do not suggest doing this feeding system with large goat bucks or overzealous goats that might possibly hurt you or themselves.

 Safety should always be a top priority when raising livestock.
-Think and plan and you will set yourself and your homestead up for success.
+Think and plan, and you will set yourself and your homestead up for success.

-Whether you are brand new to dairy goats, are a backyard goat owner, or want to get started with goats having a loving and hands on approach is always best.
+Whether you are brand new to dairy goats, are a backyard goat owner, or want to get started with goats having a loving and hands-on approach is always best.
 Work with your goats from day one and teach them that you are the one that feeds them and the one your goat herd needs to trust.